 He is a wrongful dismissal lawyer, constructive dismissal coach and human resource

 advisor.
-He also reviews job offers for individuals who have been offered new employment
+He also reviews employment contracts for individuals who have been offered new employment

 Wrongful Dismissal Lawyer

 The primary focus of Phil’s work is wrongful dismissal litigation.
 He is an expert in litigation disputes involving:

 - severance package disputes;